Supersonic-Sites/MEZStudiobeaute/content/en/_index.md

         subtitle: "#"
         title: "Step 3: MAKE"
         title_color: black
-        description: Not completely satisfied?
+        description: We put our passion to work.
+Not completely satisfied?
 We'll modify it until you are.
         divider_color: primary
       - divider_select: true
         title_select: true